-Paul Graham wrote an article recently about immigration and the tech industry.
+Paul Graham wrote an essay recently about immigration and the tech industry.
 Matt Mullenweg wrote a response mentioning distributed teams as a solution and there was a thread on Hacker News with additional discussion about colocated versus distributed teams.
 Steven Sinofsky wrote a response to all of those.

 I am all for changing immigration laws.
 If someone wants to move to Silicon Valley from outside the country to work I think that is wonderful and they should be allowed to do that.
 I do not, however, believe that the future of the technology industry lies in colocated teams.